 Detailed Case Data

-perpetrator details: PT Mancaraya Agro Mandiri
+Perpetrator details: PT Mancaraya Agro Mandiri

-Issues: cultural rights, indigenous peoples, FPIC
+Issues: indigenous peoples, business, human rights and FPIC